160 meter Topband Band-Pass Filter 4 kW

 High power BandPass Filter 1.8MHz Power Derating Chart.

-Short history about 160m communication.
+Short history of 160 meter communication.

-The 160 meter band is the oldest amateur band and was the staple of reliable communication in the earliest days of amateur radio, when almost all communications were over relatively short distances.
+The 160 meter band is the oldest radio amateur band and was the staple of reliable communication in the earliest days of amateur radio, when almost all communications were over relatively short distances.
 The band was allocated on a worldwide basis by the International Radiotelegraph Conference.
 Since time of inception 160 meter frequency had many obstacles and threats from commercial and military spectrum users, the efforts of a small number of determined 160 meter operators enabled the band to survive.
 In the UK it was the primary band for mobile operation for many years.
 The band experienced a rebirth with the demise of LORAN-A in the United States in December, 1980 and the removal of power restrictions below 1900 kHz soon thereafter.
 Power restrictions above 1900 kHz were removed in March 1984.
 160 meters was then no longer regarded as the "orphan" band as it had been for more than half a century.

 80 meter band: 80 meter, 3.5 MHz High Power Band-Pass Filter 4 kW